SanityLinux/Base/README.md

 Q: Primary Project Master repo?

-A: On Github, the primary master repo is at https://github.com/RainbowHackerHorse/Pur-Linux/
+A: On Github, the primary master repo is at https://github.com/PurLinux/Base

+The original repo was located at https://github.com/RainbowHackerHorse/Pur-Linux/ now https://github.com/RainbowHackerHorse/Pur-Linux-legacy/

 Other people may have forks.